salehahmed325/ai-devops-platform/project_context.md

 ### a. `edge-agent`
 - **Purpose**: A Dockerized Python (FastAPI) application that is deployed on a target server.
-- **Function**: It queries a Prometheus instance to collect metrics, and is intended to forward them to the `central-brain`.
+- **Function**: It queries a Prometheus instance to collect metrics, and forwards them to the `central-brain` in batches.
 - **Status**: **COMPLETE & WORKING**.
 The agent is containerized, and its CI/CD pipeline in `.github/workflows/edge-agent.yaml` automatically builds, tests, and pushes its image to both AWS ECR and Docker Hub.
+The data collection and batching mechanism has been debugged and is now working reliably.

 ### b. `central-brain`
 - **Purpose**: A Dockerized Python (FastAPI) application that serves as the AI/ML core.